jackyzha0/quartz/content/Projects/Obsidian/editor.md

 ## Appearance
 ### Theme
-Anuppuccin: I already like the [[Garden/Programs I Like/home#Catppuccin|Catppuccin]] ecosystem, and this theme adds interop with a few different plugins as well as major customization potential through [[#Style Settings]].
+Anuppuccin: I already like the [[Programs I Like/home#Catppuccin|Catppuccin]] ecosystem, and this theme adds interop with a few different plugins as well as major customization potential through [[#Style Settings]].
 ## Plugins
 These are the edits I found worth noting.
 All can be found through Obsidian's community plugin browser.
 #### Self-hosted LiveSync